Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "09:00",
-          "activity": "Visit the Meiji Shrine",
+          "activity": "Visit to the Meiji Shrine",
-          "description": "Explore the tranquil Meiji Shrine, dedicated to Emperor Meiji and Empress Shoken."
+          "description": "Explore the serene Shinto shrine surrounded by a lush forest."
         },
         {
           "time": "12:00",
           "activity": "Lunch in Harajuku",
-          "description": "Try some trendy street food in the vibrant Harajuku district."
+          "description": "Try trendy and unique food options in the vibrant Harajuku district."
         },
         {
           "time": "14:00",
-          "activity": "Explore Shibuya",
+          "activity": "Shopping in Shibuya",
-          "description": "Visit the famous Shibuya Crossing and explore the bustling Shibuya district."
+          "description": "Experience the bustling shopping district and the famous Shibuya Crossing."
         },
         {
-          "time": "18:00",
+          "time": "19:00",
-          "activity": "Dinner at an Izakaya",
+          "activity": "Dinner at a Themed Restaurant",
-          "description": "Experience a traditional Japanese pub with a variety of small dishes and drinks."
+          "description": "Enjoy a unique dining experience at one of Tokyo's themed restaurants."
         }
       ]
     },